 4-5 tbsp water (approximately)

 To make the dough:

 Combine all the dry ingredients in the bowl of a stand mixer fitted with the dough hook.
-Heat up the milk in a small pot until it’s about 105-110 degrees Fahrenheit (55 degrees Celcius), and sprinkle in the yeast and let sit for a couple of minutes.
+Heat up the milk in a small pot until it’s about 105-110° Fahrenheit (55° Celcius), and sprinkle in the yeast and let sit for a couple of minutes.
 Pour it into the dry ingredients and add the flax egg and melted butter.
 Knead on low-medium for 5 minutes, then another 5 minutes on high speed.
 The dough should be smooth and elastic when done.

 Let the dough rest under a clean towel in a warm spot for about 1 hour until double in size.
-Prepare two baking sheet by lining them with silpats or parchment paper.
+Prepare two baking sheets by lining them with silpats or parchment paper.

-Preheat the oven to 440 degrees Fahrenheit (220 degrees Celcius).
+Preheat the oven to 440° Fahrenheit (220° Celcius).
 Place the baking sheets in the oven and bake for 10-15 minutes until golden.
 Remove from the oven and let rest on a cooling rack while you make the confectioner’s glaze.

 To make the vanilla custard:

 Pour about 200 ml of the milk into a small bowl and add the cornstarch, potato starch, and turmeric, Whisk it together well and set aside.

 In a shallow, medium pot, add the remainder of the milk with the sugar or another sweetener of choice, along with the cornstarch mixture.
 The heat should be on low-medium and make sure to constantly whisk until the mixture starts to thicken.